laozhou-in-germany/Chens_LMS_Public/docs/docs/ref13_knowledge_management.md

 #### Progressive summarization

 It's suggested to use progressive summarization by Tiago Forte to read the literature note.
-It's a technology to consume the information step by step, and at the meanwhile compressing it by need.
+It's a technology to consume the information step by step, and in the meanwhile compressing it by need.
 This technology contains the following steps.

 1. Note
 2. Bold passage using "** **"